Is Storing Water in Your Hot Garage Safe?

 So, if you've been working to build your water storage supply, or are just getting started, don't be afraid to grab some 55 gallon barrels and place them in your garage.
 As long as you follow the tips above, you're all set!

 For various water filters and storage containers to consider, make sure to check out our Water Storage section on our site by clicking here!
-If you have any questions at all, let me know by replying to this email!
+If you have any questions at all, let me know by commenting below!
 Have a great day!